TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 A Program could for example take care of the task of booking a cruise in the Indian Ocean.
-If so we obviously have a problem (a programmer that has been working too much and finally decided to go on vacation) and a program promising recuperation by booking a coach on one of the luxury liners for him and his wife.
+If so we obviously have a problem (a programmer that has been working too much and finally decided to go on vacation) and a program promising recuperation by booking a cabin on one of the luxury liners for him and his wife.

 Object Orientation assumes that a concrete problem is to be solved by